viliusle/miniPaint/README.md

 Online graphics editing tool lets create, edit images using HTML5 technologies.
 No need to buy, download, install or have obsolete flash.
-Key features: layers, drag & drop, transparency, filters, no-flash, open source.
+Key features: layers, drag & drop, transparency, filters, no-flash, no ads, open source.

 miniPaint operates directly in the browser.
 You can create images, paste from clipboard (ctrl+v) or upload from computer (using menu or drag & drop).
 Nothing will be sent to any server.
 Everything stays in your browser.

 ## URL:
 **http://viliusle.github.io/miniPaint/**